iaoing/Silhouette/README.md

 ### 1. Platform

-If you are using a personal machine (e.g., a virtual machine, a remote node, a local PC), please make sure you have:
+If you are using a personal machine (e.g., a virtual machine, a remote node, a local PC), please make sure:
+- Hardware:
+    - Support KVM (Silhouette may work without KVM, but we did not test it.
+You may need to modify some code in `Silhouette/codebase/scripts/vm_mgr/vm_instance.py` to make sure QEMU can start if your hardware or OS does not support KVM).
+    - CPU: We tested Silhouette only on the CPU that supports Persistent Memory ([list](https://www.intel.com/content/www/us/en/support/articles/000055996/memory-and-storage/intel-optane-persistent-memory.html)).
+You may need to modify some code in `Silhouette/codebase/scripts/vm_mgr/vm_instance.py` to make sure QEMU can start if your hardware does not support PM.
 - Ubuntu-22.x:
-    Silhouette works on any Linux systems, but other systems may have different versions of packages, which may different from the setups shown here.
+    - Silhouette works on any Linux systems, but other systems may have different versions of packages, which may differ from the setups shown here.
 - Python-3.10.x:
-    You are free to install Python by `apt` or `pyenv`.
+    - You are free to install Python by `apt` or `pyenv`.
 Since Silhouette relies on `ctypes` and `readline`, please ensure the installed Python version includes these modules.
 Other Python versions are not tested and may not work if some packages/functions are deprecated over time.

 ### 2. Prepare Codebase and VM